-A: For K-3 (elementary) tutors, required training will be held August 8-10 (8AM-5PM) in Fargo.
+A: For K-3 (elementary) tutors, required training will be held at the start of the school year (typically in August (8AM-5PM)) in Fargo.
 All tutors are required to attend.
-There will be two additional 4-6 hour trainings on the following dates: Training #1: October (Bismarck region) or Ocotber 4 (Fargo region).
-Training #2: November (Fargo) or November (Bismarck).
+There will be two additional 4-6 hour trainings held regionally in Bismarck and Fargo.

-For PreK tutors (preschool), required training will be held in August in either Fargo or Minneapolis(dates forthcoming).
-Four additional follow-up trainings will be held (9-3PM) in Detriot Lakes or Fargo over the course of the program year, dates TBD.
+For PreK tutors (preschool), the required training will be held in August in Fargo.
+Four additional follow-up trainings will be held (9-3PM) in Fargo over the course of the program year.